giladbarnea/spaceup/CONTEXT.md

 - A Pragmatic Dual-Parser Approach for Python and JS: A two-pronged strategy was chosen: implementing the feature-rich AST + LSP server in Python, treating it as the core engine, and having a separate minimal pure JavaScript library for the browser client, despite the on-paper duplication.
 - Chosen `markdown-it-py` to build the Python AST, because it plans for future portability. `markdown-it-py` has an identical JavaScript counterpart (`markdown-it`), which makes a future port of the parser a simple translation, once again **deduplicating effort** across the project's lifecycle.

+## Development

+Package management as well as running executables is done with [uv](https://docs.astral.sh/uv/).
+Not pip, not poetry, not venv.

+Tests are run by running the `./test.sh` script (assuming you're in project root).
+It's a wrapper around `uv run pytest tests`.
+You can optionally pass pytest arguments to it normally (e.g. `./test.sh -x` or `./test.sh -k "keyword"`).

+Python version is 3.13.
+If relevant, leverage modern Python features (tastefully).